Man VS Nature

 I believe it’s the duty of every man to be strong.
 I know that when I overcome a little bit of friction, tension, or difficulty, such as lifting the weight of my body up above a pull-up bar, I experience a blissful sensation.
 With a little bit of pain, you feel a sense of gain and strength that becomes pure power and happiness.
 Seeking power and physical strength is the ultimate joy in life.
 This feeling of power through overcoming physical challenges is ultimately what makes me happiest in life.

 Real, raw power, is physical strength within your body.
-Fake, superfluous power is money, fame, and influence.

 Consider the scene from Aladdin where he discovers the magic lantern.
 When he enters the Cave of Wonders, he can choose to either acquire material wealth by taking the treasures, gold, and diamonds, and be trapped in the cave forever, or he can choose to take the magic lantern and acquire ultimate knowledge and power, the genie in the bottle.
 Perhaps, like Aladdin, we should also seek knowledge and power over material things and modern notions of success or wealth.